CruxConnect/crux-docs/_product/get_sku_list_retailer.md

   {: title="Response" }

 ---
 Get SKU List allows you to return a complete list of SKUs you are interested in.
-Your username and password are optional as you can send your authorization token to receive this information.

 URL Endpoint: /api/products/skus/